cicorias/Castle-Winbuntu/README.md

 You can easily check your Windows build version by simply hitting the Windows key on your keyboard, and typing "winver", then checking the version against [the release notes here](https://msdn.microsoft.com/en-us/commandline/wsl/release_notes)).

-Generally speaking, you'll likely want to be on at least [build 14905](https://msdn.microsoft.com/en-us/commandline/wsl/release_notes#build-14905) to support restartable system calls (otherwise, you'll start seeing near-constant "read |0: interrupted system call" errors when trying to pretty much do anything with Golang...there's a pretty thorough discussion of this [here](https://github.com/Microsoft/BashOnWindows/issues/1198)
+Generally speaking, you'll likely want to be on at least [build 14905](https://msdn.microsoft.com/en-us/commandline/wsl/release_notes#build-14905) to support restartable system calls (otherwise, you might start seeing near-constant "read |0: interrupted system call" errors when trying to pretty much do anything with Golang...there's a pretty thorough discussion of this [here](https://github.com/Microsoft/BashOnWindows/issues/1198))

 Also, just in case you arrived here expecting something other than a somewhat arbitrary, frequently naive, often opinionated, potentially broken, otherwise comically/perplexingly/stubbornly idiosyncratic collection of loosely-related, less-scientific/more-anecdotal, -yet well-intentioned sharing of observations/suggestions and variously useful/easily deployable dot/configuration files, -consider this your usual YMMV, normal rules/warnings apply motd :)